ironSource is going public via a SPAC and its numbers are pretty good – TechCrunch

 The Exchange explores startups, markets and money.
 Read it every morning on Extra Crunch, or get The Exchange newsletter every Saturday.

 The company follows eToro in announcing its combination with a public entity designed to help startups get over the private-public divide.
-And valued at just over $11 billion by the deal, it will best eToro’s valuation by several hundred million.
+Valued at just over $11 billion by the deal, it will best eToro’s valuation by several hundred million.
 Combined, both companies will bring more than $20 billion in liquidity to their founders, backers, ecosystems, employees and SPAC teams associated with their impending debuts.

 This morning, let’s rewind through TechCrunch’s ironSource coverage during its life as a private company and then examine its financial results.
 At the end, we’ll ask ourselves whether its new valuation makes any damn sense.